FCA publishes speech on the Consumer Duty

 - Clear oversight and accountability of the necessary remedial actions if they do not provide fair value.

 - Where relevant, ensuring sufficient analysis of the distribution of outcomes across groups of consumers in the target market, beyond broad averages, to demonstrate how each group receives fair value.

 - Summarising and presenting fair value assessments in a way that enables decision-makers to robustly discuss whether the product or service represents fair value, such as by being clear on any limitations in the analysis or evidence.

-Waystone Compliance Solutions is supporting its clients in the implementation of the FCA’s Consumer Duty.
-To understand how we can help, please contact us below:
+Our UK/EU Compliance Solutions team supports clients in the implementation of the FCA’s Consumer Duty.
+To understand how we can help, please contact us.